TES3MP-TeamFOSS/Ashfall/modules/PlayerExchangeLock/README.md

 # PlayerExchangeLock

-An experimental module for servers who share one player base.
+An experimental module for servers who share the same player base.
 It prevents players from joining server A in case they already logged into server B.

 ## Configuration